 Banoffee Icebox Cake

 This simple no bake dessert recipe is the perfect cool treat to make this summer; no oven required!
-This Banoffee Icebox Cake starts with graham crackers, homemade caramel sauce, fresh banana slices, and whipped cream.
+This Banoffee Icebox Cake is a cool treat layered with graham crackers, homemade caramel sauce, fresh banana slices, and whipped cream.
 This icebox cake is layer after layer of goodness!

-If you’re looking for more cake recipes, try my Neapolitan Icebox Cake, Salted Caramel Banana Cake, or Raspberry Lemon Snack Cake.
+If you’re looking for more summer cake recipes, try Simple Strawberry Shortcake Cupcakes, Lemon Olive Oil Snack Cake With Lemon Frosting, Vegan Strawberry Carrot Cake, or Raspberry Lemon Snack Cake.

 What is icebox cake?